mathigon/textbooks/content/euclidean-geometry/content.md

 satellites orbiting Earth.
 :::

-In the following chapters, we will learn about tools and techniques in geometry that were discovered by mathematicians over the course of many centuries.
+In the following courses, we will learn about tools and techniques in geometry that were discovered by mathematicians over the course of many centuries.
 We will also see how these techniques can be used to solve important problems in the real world.